Qorbanot & Today's Church

 · What does the offertory look like in different churches?
 How is it conducted?
 What would it look like to a non-Christian?
 If I were a non-Christian visiting for the first time, would I observe visible signs of joy?
 Would it seem like a part of worship or an interlude?
 Would it seem like a time when people were drawing closer to God, closer to each other?
 Would it strike them as something in which they would want to participate?

-· Why do choirs sing or church leaders speak during the offering in so many Christian churches?
-On what is it intended that we focus?
+· Why do choirs sing, or church leaders speak during the offering in so many Christian churches?
+Shouldn't the act of offertory worship be able to stand alone?

 · How has the introduction of digital giving impacted this moment of public worship?

-If we consider both our pattern of giving and our evolving offertory practices, a need for change is evident.
+Neither our patterns of offertory giving nor our evolving offertory practices present a picture of us drawing nearer.
+A need for change is evident.